 Detect the Undetected - This is a measure of testing and tracing and is monitored by tracking and positivity rate.
-The state's goal in moving from moderate level of risk to a low level of risk is a tracking positivity rate of between 3.0% and 10.0%.
+The state's positivity rate goal depends on risk level (3.0%-10.0% orange and yellow, and approximately 3.0% moving forward).
 Utah's has remained at approximately 4.0% for more than 21 days.

 Exposure Source - This is an indicator of the points of exposure.
-The state's goal in moving from a moderate level of risk to a low level of risk is to achieve above 60% known contacts for 14 consecutive days.
+The state's goal in moving from a moderate level of risk to a low level of risk is to achieve at or above 80% known contacts for 14 consecutive days.
 Utah has been at or above 78% for the past 28 days.